Membership at the Austin Zen Center

 - Supporting Zen Practice & Community in Austin Membership pledging provides most of the financial support for the Center’s activities.
 It allows the Center’s Board of Directors and Finance Committee to keep the budget balanced based on regular dues from members.

-Thank you for actively doing your part to keep the Austin Zen Center thriving, and thank you for your pledge!
-Please fill out the following form, and note that this is for informational purposes, and is NOT a payment form:
+Thank you for actively doing your part to keep the Austin Zen Center thriving!
+Please fill out the following form to become a member.